 One thing the Cinestill 800T is famous for are red halos around point light sources.
 Some people love it – I even saw some guys selling photoshop brushes to mimic this – but me?
 Not so much.

 We do live in a time where “different” is often mistaken for “better” though and this is a rather distinct “feature” making the 800T pictures “stand out” which can therefore easily be used in marketing.

-In the FAQ the Cinestill guys say the 800T is more prone to light leaks and static discharge than other films and indeed the first 3 pictures on this film have massive light leaks.
+In the FAQ the Cinestill guys say the 800T is more prone to light leaks and static discharge than other films and indeed, on both rolls I shot the first three to four pictures have massive light leaks.

 I do wonder if this is actually due to the repacking process though…

-I only shot one roll so far, so maybe tell me in the comment section if this is something happening to the first few exposures to you, too.
+I only shot two rolls so far and this number is very unlikely to increase, so maybe tell me in the comment section if this is something happening on the first few exposures to you, too.

 Compared to Silbersalz35 500T

 Now doing side by side comparisons with different films is a bit complicated, especially as I don’t have two analogue cameras and two lenses which are exactly the same.